abdelrahman-elkady/power-of-twos/README.md

-Decomposing a power of twos in fashion !
+Decomposing a power of two in style !

 Yet another **useless** page anywayas